 Skin infections: High glucose levels interfere with white blood cells’ ability to fend off bacterial and fungal infections.
 Cuts, scrapes, and other wounds also tend to take longer to heal because of poor blood flow to the skin surface, further boosting the risk of infection.
 Severe infections that don’t heal can lead to amputations.

-Ketoacidosis: In an effort to get the fuel it needs, your body may break down fat and protein, in lieu of glucose, for energy.
+Ketoacidosis: In an effort to get the fuel it needs, your body may break down fat, in lieu of glucose, for energy.
 This floods the bloodstream with substances called ketones which make the blood acidic and potentially toxic.
 Ketoacidosis is more common in type 1 diabetes, but it can also happen in people with type 2.

 If all this seems like a lot to absorb, take a deep breath.
 Type 2 diabetes is a challenging condition, but it’s also manageable.
 Making modifications to your diet and exercise routine will greatly help with many of these symptoms.
 Medication can also lower your blood sugar levels, so you can get back to feeling good and living strong.